Explore: Healthcare

 Description

 ?
-Medical practitioners diagnose mental and physical injuries, disorders and diseases, prescribe and give treatment, recommend preventative action, and conduct medical education and research activities.
-They may specialise in particular areas of modern medicine or work in general practice and, where necessary, refer the patient to a specialist.
+Specialist medical practitioners specialise in particular areas of modern medicine, diagnose mental and physical injuries, disorders and diseases within their specialism, prescribe and give treatment, recommend preventative action, and conduct medical education and research activities

 Qualifications

-Entrants require a university degree from a medical school recognised by the General Medical Council followed by a year of pre-registration training as a house officer.
+Entrants require a university degree from a medical school recognised by the General Medical Council followed by two years of pre-registration training as a house officer, and further postgraduate training in a chosen speciality.
 Some medical schools operate graduate entry schemes.
-Once the pre-registration period as house officer is completed, doctors undertake up to two years postgraduate training in a chosen speciality.

 Tasks

-• Examines patient, arranges for any necessary x-rays or other tests and interprets results;
+• Examines patient, arranges for any necessary x-rays or other tests and interprets results

-• Diagnoses condition and prescribes and/or administers appropriate treatment/surgery;
+• Diagnoses condition and prescribes and/or administers appropriate treatment/surgery

-• Administers medical tests and inoculations against communicable diseases;
+• Administers medical tests and inoculations against communicable diseases

-• Supervises patient’s progress and advises on diet, exercise and other preventative action;
+• Supervises patient’s progress and advises on diet, exercise and other preventative action

-• Prepares and delivers lectures, undertakes research, and conducts and participates in clinical trials;
+• Prepares and delivers lectures, undertakes research, and conducts and participates in clinical trials

-• Supervises the implementation of care and treatment plans by other healthcare providers.
+• Takes overall responsibility for, supervises and directs the implementation of care and treatment plans by other healthcare providers

 Employment by region